Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Quasi non-conforming Bochner pseudo-monotonicity

-The basic idea of quasi non-conforming Bochner pseudo-monotonicity, in comparison to the original notion of Bochner pseudo-monotonicity tracing back to \cite{KR19}, consists in incorporating the approximation $(V_n)_{n\in \mathbb{N}}$.
-We will see in the proof of Theorem \ref{5.17} that \eqref{eq:3.5}--\eqref{eq:3.8} are natural properties of a sequence $\boldsymbol{x}_n\in L^p(I,V_{m_n})$, $n\in \mathbb{N}$, coming from a quasi non-conforming Rothe-Galerkin approximation of \eqref{eq:1.1}, if $\mathbfcal{A}$ satisfies appropriate additional assumptions.
-In fact, \eqref{eq:3.5} usually is a consequence of the coercivity of $\mathbfcal{A}$, \eqref{eq:3.6} stems from the time derivative, while \eqref{eq:3.7} and \eqref{eq:3.8} follow directly from the approximation scheme.
+The basic idea of quasi non-conforming Bochner pseudo-monotonicity, in comparison to the original notion of Bochner pseudo-monotonicity tracing back to \cite{alex-rose-hirano}, consists in incorporating the finite dimensional approximation $(V_n)_{n\in \mathbb{N}}$ into the definition.
+We will see in the proof of Theorem~\ref{5.17} that \eqref{eq:3.5}--\eqref{eq:3.8} are natural properties of a sequence $\boldsymbol{u}_n\in L^p(I,V_{m_n})$, $n\in \mathbb{N}$, coming from \eqref{eq:fully} (which is a quasi non-conforming Rothe--Galerkin approximation of \eqref{eq:1.1}), if $\mathbfcal{A}$ satisfies appropriate additional assumptions.
+In fact, \eqref{eq:3.5} usually is a consequence of the coercivity of $\mathbfcal{A}$, \eqref{eq:3.6} stems from the time derivative, while \eqref{eq:3.7} and \eqref{eq:3.8} follow directly from the approximative scheme.

 \begin{prop} Let $(X,Y,j)$ and $(V,H,j) $ be as in Definition \ref{3.1} and let $(V_n)_{n\in\mathbb{N}}$ be a quasi non-conforming approximation of $V$ in $X$, $I:=\left(0,T\right)$, $T<\infty$, and $1<p\leq q<\infty$.
-Moreover, let ${A(t):X\to X^*}$, $t\in I$, be a family of operators with the following properties: \begin{description}[{(A.3)}] \item[\textbf{(A.1)}] \hypertarget{A.1} $A(t):X\to X^*$ is pseudo-monotone for almost every $t\in I$. \item[\textbf{(A.2)}] \hypertarget{A.2} $A(\cdot)x:I\to X^*$ is Bochner measurable for every $x\in X$. \item[\textbf{(A.3)}] \hypertarget{A.3} For some constants $c_0>0$ and $c_1,c_2\ge 0$ holds for almost every $t\in I$ and every $x\in X$
+Moreover, let ${A(t):X\to X^*}$, $t\in I$, be a family of operators with the following properties: \begin{description}[{(A.3)}] \item[\textbf{(A.1)}] \hypertarget{A.1} $A(t):X\to X^*$ is pseudo-monotone for almost every $t\in I$. \item[\textbf{(A.2)}] \hypertarget{A.2} $A(\cdot)u:I\to X^*$ is Bochner measurable for every $u\in X$. \item[\textbf{(A.3)}] \hypertarget{A.3} For some constants $c_0>0$ and $c_1,c_2\ge 0$ holds for almost every $t\in I$ and every $u\in X$

-\item[\textbf{(A.4)}] \hypertarget{A.4} For constants $\gamma\ge 0$ and $\lambda\in \left(0,c_0\right)$ holds for almost every $t\in I$ and every $x,y\in X$
+\item[\textbf{(A.4)}] \hypertarget{A.4} For constants $\gamma\ge 0$ and $\lambda\in \left(0,c_0\right)$ holds for almost every $t\in I$ and every $u,v\in X$